The Gunny Sack

 In addition to the sugar cookie ingredients, you’ll also need a few decorations to put on the cookies to complete the look!

-• Spider Cookies: For the spider cookies, you’ll need eyeball sprinkles for eyes and pretzel pieces for legs.
+• Spider Cookies: For the spider cookies, you’ll need eyeball sprinkles for the eyes and pretzel pieces for the legs.

 • Frankenstein Cookies: You’ll also use eyeball sprinkles for the Frankenstein cookies as well as mini Reese’s Peanut Butter Cups and melted chocolate chips.